 - The mechanisms through which food impacts our body at the molecular biology level

 - Food choices and consumption behaviour, and means of influencing them through policies, interventions and communication

 - Food culture and social movements

-- Research methods in the fields of nutrition and food-related behaviour
+- Theories and research methods in the fields of nutrition and food-related behaviour

 As a student in the Master’s programme you are encouraged to complete part of your studies outside Finland, either at a university or in practical training.
-The Master’s programme provides you with an excellent capability to deal with nutrition, food and consumption questions outside Finland, including in developing countries.
+The Master’s programme provides you capability to deal with nutrition, food and consumption questions outside Finland, including in developing countries.